tobacco-mofs/tobacco_3.0/README.md

 conda activate my_tobacco
 ```
 (this command changes for Windows, see https://docs.anaconda.com/anaconda/user-guide/tasks/switch-environment/)
-Finally, install these packages just run the following with the environment loaded:
+Finally, install the above packages, thus:
 ```
 conda install numpy
 conda install networkx
 conda install scipy
 ```
+Once these are installed you can clone or download the repository and start running ToBaCCo.

 # Usage
 Execute the tobacco.py file to run ToBaCCo: